wdi-sg/gitbook-2018/04-server/internet-lab-2.md

 You can now replace `127.0.0.1` with the URL given to you by ngrok.

 Example: `http://0362a557.ngrok.io/bird.jpeg`

+### Step 3.6: Create text files to serve
+Create a `.txt` file in that directory using sublime.

+Serve the file. (test it at `http://127.0.0.1:8080/file.txt`)

+### Step 3.7: Create HTML files to serve
+Create an HTML file in that directory.
+(It could be your unit 1 project !?)

+Serve the file.

 ### Step 4: Test it out!
 1. Send the URL in slack to others in class.